Topological insulators and geometry of vector bundles: Modern theory of electric polarization

-This example shows that one cannot determine electric polarization from the charge density alone.
-Classically, the difference stems from the term that describes the current through the unit cell boundary $j(a)$, which vanishes in the first case and is non-zero in the second case.
-Note that the Hamiltonian $H_k$ and thus eigenstates $|\psi_k\ket$ do contain information about the current, but it is lost when we take modulus squared of the state vector.
-It should not be surprising, since in general the probability current is sensitive to the phase of the wave function.
+This example illustrates that one cannot determine the electric polarization \eqref{Eq:ModPolDefn} from the charge density alone.
+Classically, the difference stems from the term that describes the current through the unit cell boundary $j(a)$.
+In the first case, $j(a) =0$ for $p\in [0, \pi]$ and $j(a)\neq 0$ for $p\in (\pi, 2\pi)$, while in the second case the situation is reversed.
+Note that the Hamiltonian $\hat H_k$ and thus its eigenstates $|\psi_k\ket$ do contain information about the current $j(a)$, but it is lost when we take modulus squared of the state vector.
+This should not be surprising, since in general the probability current is sensitive to the phase of the wave function.

-In this extreme limit of decoupled dimers, we were able to track positions of electrons by inspection.
+In such extreme limit of decoupled dimers, we are able to track positions of electrons simply by inspection.
 In a more realistic situation, both hopping amplitudes are non-zero, and electrons are delocalized.
-We still can find the cell-periodic charge density and $P_{dip}$, but finding the current through the boundary $j(a)$ becomes a non-trivial problem.
-Fortunately, one can extract this information from the eigenstates $|\psi_k\ket$ by using the inverse Fourier transform.
+We still can compute the cell-periodic charge density and $P_{dip}$, but finding the current through the boundary $j(a)$ becomes a non-trivial problem.